Ask Miriam – April 2023

 Have a private conversation with your father (and any other involved family members or friends) to help them understand that it is no longer safe for her to drive.
 Let them know that your mother likely will react strongly to losing her license.
 She may be angry and blame your father or you.
 She may even attempt to drive without a license.
 If that happens, you will need to work with your father to ensure she is not able to access any car keys.
 You’ll also need to make sure that someone is available to regularly take her to the places that she needs to go.

 Reassure your father that he is doing the right thing.
 Let him know not to take her anger or what she says personally.
 Encouraging him to join a support group would allow him to talk with others who are going through similar experiences.
-For more information about driving and dementia, watch our Caregiver Tip Video about driving, or read our Driving – Caregiver Tip Sheet.
-To get further help, call our Helpline at 844-435-7259.
+For more information about driving and dementia, watch our Caregiver Tip Video about driving, or read our Caregiver Tip Sheet about driving To get further help, call our Helpline at 844-435-7259.

 Best,